-- AIX [17] reduces the privileges of the system administrator by defining five partially-ordered roles: Superuser, Security Administrator, Auditor, Resource Administrator, and Operator. - Windows NT uses four roles for administrative privileges: standard, administrator, guest, and operator.
-A User Manager has procedures for managing user accounts, groups, and authorization rules. - Trusted Solaris [21] is an extension of Solaris 8 operating system.
-It uses the concept of Trusted Roles with limited powers. - Argus Pitbull [22] applies least privilege to all processes, including the superuser.
+- AIX [Cam90] reduces the privileges of the system administrator by defining five partially-ordered roles: Superuser, Security Administrator, Auditor, Resource Administrator, and Operator. - Windows Windows NT uses four roles for administrative privileges: standard, administrator, guest, and operator.
+A User Manager has procedures for managing user accounts, groups, and authorization rules. - Trusted Solaris [Sun04] This OS is an extension of Solaris 8.
+They use the concept of Trusted Roles with limited powers. - Argus Pitbull [Arg] Least privilege is applied to all processes, including the superuser.
 The superuser is implemented using three roles: Systems Security Officer, System Administrator, and System Operator.